RichEwin/Portfolio/week-two.md

 **Did you meet all of your goals?**

-A goal of mine last week was to become better at pair programming and have a better understannding of the driver and navigator concept.
+A goal of mine last week was to become better at pair programming and have a clearer understanding of the driver and navigator concept.
 I received excellent feedback from my peers, which has allowed me to become more confident when pairing.

 ```
 You were excellent at linking the code we were writing to OOP principles.
 You took time thinking about the design of the code and I could see you thinking ahead which is always good.